vandoan/mi-bo/README.md

 <br>

 ### A Final Note on Grid
-I chose to work with the <a href="https://www.mozilla.org/en-US/developer/css-grid/" target="_blank">__grid property__</a> after recently discussing about it and out of curiousity (<a href="https://www.youtube.com/watch?time_continue=48&v=16enLRDbOyY" target="_blank">_really great __grid video__ here_</a>).
+I chose to work with the <a href="https://www.mozilla.org/en-US/developer/css-grid/" target="_blank">__grid property__</a> after recently discussing about it and out of curiousity (<a href="https://www.youtube.com/watch?time_continue=48&v=16enLRDbOyY" target="_blank">_great __grid video__ here_</a>).
 It does make coding, especially with responsiveness, so much more straightforward.
 However, there is the factor that a page could look really off and, or broken on mobile or tablet view when the property isn't functioning properly, and those views are somewhat a large number (<a href="http://money.cnn.com/2014/02/28/technology/mobile/mobile-apps-internet/index.html" target="_blank">_CNN article: mobile passing desktop_</a>).
 In the end, I would choose to use it as a development tool but not have it on production, as the number of devices and browsers with inadequate versions to handle this newish css property are too great, in my opinion.
 Perhaps...
 I could create a fix for this with JS or one already exists.

 <br>